 - 4.1.
 The Director of Internal Audit and Assurance will ensure that IA remains free from all conditions that threaten the ability of internal auditors to carry out their responsibilities in an unbiased manner, including matters of audit selection, scope, procedures, frequency, timing, and report content.
 If the Director of Internal Audit and Assurance determines that independence or objectivity may be impaired in fact or appearance, the details of impairment will be disclosed to appropriate parties. - 4.2.
-Where the Director of Internal Audit and Assurance has or is expected to have roles and/or responsibilities that fall outside of internal auditing, safeguards have been established to limit impairments to independence or objectivity.
+Where the Director of Internal Audit and Assurance has or is expected to have roles and/or responsibilities that fall outside of internal auditing and assurance, safeguards have been established to limit impairments to independence or objectivity.
 In regards to the wider assurance work of the Directorate, safeguards are in place to ensure that the technical oversight of other functions does not impair the impartiality or independence of the Internal Audit team.
 These include: - a.
 The ring fencing of internal audit resources (budgets and staff). - b.
-The retention of the Internal Audit practices for planning through to reporting as set out within the audit manual. - c.
-The Director of Internal Audit and Assurance will not direct or control the development of the work plans for the Assurance teams. - d.
-The Director of Internal Audit and Assurance will seek periodic agreement with SGAAC that the structure and safeguards are effective.
+The retention of the Internal Audit practices for planning through to reporting as set out within the audit manual.

-- e.
-An independent line of review via the co sourcing partner on the work and procedures for the assurance functions. - 4.3.
+- c.
+The Director of Internal Audit and Assurance will seek periodic agreement with SGAAC that the structure and safeguards are effective. - 4.3.
 Internal auditors will maintain an unbiased mental attitude that allows them to perform engagements objectively and in such a manner that they believe in their work product, that no quality compromises are made, and that they do not subordinate their judgment on audit matters to others. - 4.4.
 Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
 Accordingly, internal auditors will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment, including: - a.
 Assessing specific operations for which they had responsibility within the previous year. - b.
 Performing any operational duties for SG or clients. - c.
 Initiating or approving transactions external to IA. - d.
 Directing the activities of any SG or client employee not employed by IA, except to the extent that such employees have been appropriately assigned to auditing teams or to otherwise assist internal auditors. - 4.5.
 Management have responsibility for the prevention and detection of fraud.
 Internal auditors must have sufficient knowledge to evaluate the risk of fraud and the manner in which it is managed by the organisation, but are not expected to have the expertise of a person whose primary responsibility is detecting and investigating fraud.
 IA are members of the SG Integrity Group. - 4.6.
 Internal auditors are also required to highlight where they have a role or an issue that may impact upon the independence of the internal audit team.
 Internal auditors will: - a.
 Disclose any impairment of independence or objectivity, in fact or appearance, to appropriate parties. - b.
 Exhibit professional objectivity in gathering, evaluating, and communicating information about the activity or process being examined.